Overview

 The cultural industries are one of the biggest employers in the world.
 In addition to museums and galleries, there are many governmental and nongovernmental agencies that work to conserve, research and promote cultural heritage and to further the production of art.
 Furthermore, History of Art course from University of Oxford graduates will be especially competitive for posts in any area that requires combinations of visual and verbal skills, such as publishing, advertising, marketing and web-based media, as well as entering the wide range of professions available to all humanities graduates.

-Courses included:
+Courses include:

-- Introduction to the history of art
+- Core course: The history of art

 - Supervised extended essay on a building, object or image in Oxford.